-Murray Earle is a Teaching Fellow in medical law.
-He is a graduate of the University of the Witwatersrand (BA Law & International Relations; BA (Hons) Comparative Literature), and the University of Edinburgh (LLM Medical Jurisprudence & the Sociology of Law; and PhD in Medical Law).
+Murray Earle is a Lecturer in medical law.
+He is a graduate of the University of the Witwatersrand (BA Law & International Relations; BA (Hons) Comparative Literature), and the University of Edinburgh (LLM Medical Jurisprudence, Gender, Sexuality and the law; and the Sociology of Law; and PhD in Medical Law).

 Murray started his career as a lecturer in medical law at the University of Glasgow, while completing his PhD.
 That was followed by work as a Senior Researcher at the Scottish Parliament Information Centre (SPICe, 2000-2011).
 From there he developed an independent career, writing, and teaching on, a wide range of online postgraduate medical law courses offered by the School of Law, at the University of Edinburgh.
 He was also involved in writing for a range of reference publications.